mdn/yari/README.md

 ## How it works

-Yari does a number of different things, but its main function is to render and serve the content of MDN.
-This is available in the [content](https://github.com/mdn/content) repo as `index.html` files that contain metadata as YAML front-matter followed by the document source.
+repo as `index.html` files that contain metadata as YAML front-matter followed by the document source.

 The builder converts these "source files" into "build files" using a CLI tool that iterates over the files, builds the HTML, and lastly packages it up